-1. The Law, Ethics and Human Rights (LEHR) Project
+3. The Law, Ethics and Human Rights (LEHR) Project

-Through PANCAP an action plan was developed around law, ethics and human rights with funding from the Canadian Development Agency (CIDA), the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM)

-24 UNAIDS Global Report on HIV and AIDS (2013)

-25 UNAIDS (March 2010).
-Assessment of Human Rights Desk in Selected OECS Countries and the World Bank.
-Under the LEHR Project legislative assessments were done in six countries (Guyana, Dominica, St. Vincent and the Grenadines, St. Lucia and St. Kitts and Nevis).
-These assessments were used in a regional consultation to find common policy areas for action.
+It was through PANCAP that an action plan was developed around law, ethics and human rights with funding from the Canadian Development Agency (CIDA), the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) and the World Bank.
+CIDA funded the PANCAP Law, Ethics and Human Rights (LEHR) Project.
+Under this project legislative assessments were done in six countries (Guyana, Dominica, St. Vincent and the Grenadines, St. Lucia and St. Kitts and Nevis).
+These assessments were used in a Regional consultation to find common policy areas for action.
+The present project builds on this initial effort.

+PANCAP's May 2010 Desk Review Report provided a comprehensive review of the legislative landscape in CARICOM countries.

 The LEHR Project in collaboration with CRN+ supported a sensitization of two sub-regional groups of legal practitioners living with HIV around legal issues and advocacy.
-A similar meeting was held with HIV and Human Rights activists to develop a common platform for human rights-based action on HIV.
-The Project led to the development of the PANCAP anti-discrimination model policy and legislation.
-It is hoped that this project will further advance the model policy into national anti-discrimination policies against HIV.
+A similar meeting was held with HIV and Human Rights activists under the LEHR Project to develop a common platform for human rightsbased action on HIV.

+The LEHR Project led to the development of the PANCAP anti-discrimination model policy and legislation.
+It is hoped that this project will further advance the model policy into national antidiscrimination policy against HIV.
+The draft model anti-discrimination policy and legislation funded by the World Bank address discrimination in access to HIV prevention, treatment and care services and also in other spheres, including the workplace, education, insurance, and prisons, among others.

-2. PANCAP's Regional Policy on HIV Related Stigma and Discrimination (2010 and Model Anti-Discrimination Bill (2012)
+4. PANCAP's Regional Policy on HIV Related Stigma and Discrimination (2010 and Model Anti-Discrimination Bill (2012)

 Through efforts coordinated by PANCAP, a CARICOM Regional Policy on HIV-Related Stigma and Discrimination was finalized in 2010.
 This Policy Statement document contained recommendations on how to confront the issue of stigma and discrimination in the various countries and contained actions for governments, PLWHA, vulnerable populations and other important stakeholders.

+The final draft of the model bill was presented in October 2012.
+The first draft was prepared by PANCAP and presented in June 2010.
 The initial draft came about as a deliverable from the LEHR Project.
-The final draft, October 2012, took into consideration further views from the region and from legal experts.
-PANCAP presently is working with national programmes to ensure action is taken to adapt the model legislation as part of the Human Rights Approach to HIV in CARICOM countries.
+The final draft of 2012 was prepared taking into consideration further views from the region and from legal experts.
+The policy document published in 2010 was taken into consideration in drafting the Model Bill.

+PANCAP presently is working with National Programs to ensure action is taken to adapt the model legislation as part of the Human Rights Approach to HIV in CARICOM countries.

 The model legislation addresses areas such as: